zim-algo/propertmanagementApp/README.md

 - Display 10 most recent customers.
 - Add more features as you see fit.

-Dashboard Page for owners:
-- Display properties.
-- Display total views of the properties per location.
-- Add more features as you see fit.

 ####  Functional  Requirements
 ---
 * Owners/Customers can register to the system.
 * Owners can add properties.
     * Can upload pictures of the property.
-    * Optional: Use cloud services like Amazon S3 or Google Cloud Storage.
+    * Optional: Use cloud services like Microsoft Azure, Amazon S3 or Google Cloud Storage.
 * Owners can see their own properties and manage them.
     * Can unlist, and edit the property.
 * Owners and Customers can filter properties: